web-ridge/gqlgen-sqlboiler/README.md

 DONE: Generate converts between input models and sqlboiler
 DONE: Fetch sqlboiler preloads from graphql context
 DONE: Support for foreign keys named differently than their corresponding model
-TODO: New plugin which generates CRUD resolvers based on mutations in graphql scheme
+DONE: New plugin which generates CRUD resolvers based on mutations in graphql scheme
 TODO: Generate code which implements the generated where and search filters
+TODO: Batch create/update/delete generation in resolvers
+TODO: Crud of adding/removing relationships from many-to-many
 TODO: Support CRUD of relationships inside input types
 TODO: Support gqlgen multiple .graphql files
+TODO: Edges/connections

 ## Case